kshxaib/DSA-Java/README.md

 Includes one-dimensional and two-dimensional arrays, along with practice problems and solutions.

 ## Basic Sorting Algorithms
-Implementations of common sorting algorithms such as Bubble Sort, Selection Sort, and Insertion Sort.
+Implementations of common sorting algorithms such as Bubble Sort, Counting Sort, Selection Sort, and Insertion Sort.

 ## Strings
 String manipulation, common string problems, and Java string utilities.